seanpue/ghalib-concordance/output/statistics/README.md

 izafatastoken-freq-ur.csv	   : tokens where izafat phrases are considered tokens with Urdu

-izafatastokens-freq-hiur.csv : tokens where izafat phrases are considered tokens with Urdu, nagari
+izafatastokens-freq-hiur.csv : tokens where izafat phrases are considered tokens with Urdu, messy nagari

 You can download them by viewing the "Raw" text on Github or directly using the format: